 A guide to divorce

-Deciding that your marriage has ended can be very difficult.
-This legal guide is designed to give information about the law and procedure on divorce.
+Deciding that your marriage has ended can be difficult.
+This guide is designed to give information about the law and procedure on divorce.
 When marriages break down there are often other issues that need to be resolved, such as child arrangements or financial matters.
-You may find it helpful to read Rights of Women provides a number of other legal guides that may be useful including Children and the law: when parents separate and A guide to financial arrangements after marriage breakdown.
+You may find it helpful to read Rights of Women’s other guides such as Children and the law: when parents separate and A guide to financial arrangements after marriage breakdown.
 You can access our full range of legal guides here

 In this guide spouse means your husband or wife.